-Overall Group materiality: €93,000, which represents 5% of profit before tax.

-The audit carried out by the group engagement team covered the two components within the Group (being the parent and its only wholly owned subsidiary).

-Valuation of property, plant and equipment.
+- Overall group materiality: €72,000, which represents approximately 5% of the average profit before tax over the past three financial years - The audit carried out by the group engagement team covered the two components within the Group (being the parent and its only wholly owned subsidiary). - Valuation of property, plant and equipment relating to the Group and the Parent Company.